-10 Important Things Not to Forget When Job Hunting
+10 Important Things to Remember When Job Hunting

 As long as your Instagram account is work-appropriate, you don’t have to keep it private.
 In creative professions, your Instagram feed can actually be a clever way to illustrate your personal aesthetic.
 However, there’s more to Instagram than just the photos you post.
 Be sure to check the photos you’re tagged in, which an employer could easily view from your profile.
 Note that anyone who’s following you can also see your comments and likes.

+If you’re doing a video interview with the camera on, make sure your backdrop is clean and distraction-free.
 For example, your potential employer does not want to see piles of dirty laundry or your cat’s litter box.
 You’d be surprised at how much can be visible, so be sure to log on and check before your video call starts.
-Taking some time to prep, will ensure that you have a successful interview experience.
+Taking some time to prep will ensure that you have a successful interview experience.

 If you link to anything like a personal site, portfolio, or blog anywhere on your resume, cover letter, or on your LinkedIn page, be sure these sites are accessible (e.g., sometimes web hosting or domain names can expire without you knowing) and up-to-date, reflecting your most recent (and best) accomplishments.

 Match Your Resume to Your LinkedIn